EERamos/bsm-calculator/README.md

 An interactive, browser-based calculator for European options pricing under the Black-Scholes-Merton model, with the full set of first- and second-order Greeks updating live as you move the inputs.

-No build step, no server, no Python kernel.
-Just one HTML file that opens in any browser.

 ## Live Demo

 Once you enable GitHub Pages on this repository (see [Hosting](#hosting) below), the live dashboard will be available at: